-Cheerful, hardy and long-lasting, colorful mums (Dendranthema spp.) are a favorite with home gardeners and florists alike.
+Cheerful, hardy and long-lasting, colorful chrysanthemums (Dendranthema spp.) are a favorite with home gardeners and florists alike.
 Equally happy in the ground or in a container, mums tolerate a wide range of temperatures and are the perfect pick-me-up for a fading summer garden.
 Some mums can survive well into the winter and perhaps make it to spring if planted at the right time and given the right care, but even if the flowers die, well established roots will regrow in the spring.
 Mums are not happy in extremely hot summer temperatures and may need to be shaded.

 In general, mums are hardy in U.S. Department of Agriculture plant hardiness zones 5 through 9, although this can vary slightly by species.
 According to the USDA map, the lowest minimum temperatures mums can survive are right around 20 degrees below zero Fahrenheit.
 However, it's important to note that this is true only if the mums are hardy garden mums, and only if they are planted in the spring so that their roots are allowed to become established.